 The Italian Program

-Dr. Maria Truglio stands with 2007 graduating Italian majors (from left) Carissa Monroig, Craig Diena, Maria Anderson, and Marissa Emiliani, who are wearing their laurel crowns.
+Faculty congratulate the 2013 recipients of the Josephine J. and David C. Rhea Award for Excellence in Italian and graduating Italian majors who have earned the Commencement Laurel Crown.
 In 2007, the Italian Program began the new commencement tradition of wearing the symbol (as old as ancient Roman times) of distinguished scholarly or artistic achievement.
 Graduating seniors “earn their laurels” by completing a special Italian project of their choice during their senior year.

 For more information on the Italian Major.